htrajan/ht-drawsteel/Classes/Tactician/1st-Level Features/Mark/Mark.md

 | **Keywords:** Ranged    | **Type:** Maneuver     |
 | **Distance:** Ranged 10 | **Target:** 1 creature |

 **Effect:** The target is marked by you until the start of your next turn.
-When attacking a marked target, you and each of your allies gain a damage surge `(SURGE)`.
+When attacking a marked target, you and each of your allies gain a damage surge `⚡`.

 **Spend 1 Focus or More Focus:** You focus on understanding the tactics of your foe, countering their strengths and exploiting their weaknesses to enhance your squad.